JuliaSmoothOptimizers/JSOSuite.jl/docs/src/resolve.md

 It is also possible to reuse the allocated memory to solve another problem with the same number of variables and constraints:
 ```@example ex1
 f2(x) = x[2]^2 + exp(x[1]^2)
-x0 = ones(Float64, 2)
-nlp = ADNLPModel(f2, x0) # or use JuMP
+nlp = ADNLPModel(f2, ones(2)) # or use JuMP
 SolverCore.reset!(solver, nlp)
 solve!(solver, nlp, stats)
 ```

 ## Allocation-free solvers

-In order to measure, the amount of allocations made by the solvers the package [`NLPModelsTest.jl`](https://github.com/JuliaSmoothOptimizers/NLPModelsTest.jl) defines a set of test problems that are allocation-free.
+In order to measure, the amount of memory allocated by the solvers, the package [`NLPModelsTest.jl`](https://github.com/JuliaSmoothOptimizers/NLPModelsTest.jl) defines a set of test problems that are allocation free.
 ```@example ex1
 using NLPModelsTest, SolverCore, JSOSolvers
 nlp = BROWNDEN(Float64)